juju/docs/src/en/help-azure.md

 ## Manually adding credentials

-Selecting either the `service-principal-secret` or `userpass` authentication options when running `juju add-credential azure` will require you to configure and retrieve specific details from your Azure cloud:
+Selecting the `service-principal-secret` authentication option when running `juju add-credential azure` will require you to configure and retrieve specific details from your Azure cloud:

  - application-id
  - subscription-id
  - application-password

-Additionally, if you selected `userpass', you will also need:

- - tenant-id

-!!!
-Note: The 'userpass' authentication type is being deprecated and will be removed soon.

 In the sections below, we will assign each of these a variable name.
 When you enter them into the command, replace the variable name we give with the actual